Wind Chill Advisory from SUN 12:00 PM CST until MON 12:00 PM CST

-Wind Chill Advisory from SUN 12:00 PM CST until MON 12:00 PM CSTUpdated
+Wind Chill Advisory from SUN 12:00 PM CST until MON 12:00 PM CSTNew

-Wind chills as low as 55 below zero.
-For the Wind Chill
+chills.
+Wind chills as low as 40 below zero.
+For the Wind

 * IMPACTS…The dangerously cold wind chills could cause